Syedzabiula125/credit-card-fraud-detection/README.md

-# 💳 Credit Card Fraud Detection
+# 🛡️Credit Card Fraud Detection

 An end-to-end **Machine Learning and Deep Learning project** that detects potentially fraudulent credit card transactions using a **Neural Network** and provides an interactive prediction interface using **Streamlit**.